AMD Ryzen Pro 4000 Mobile CPUs Arrive With Double the Cores

 |15

 The Ryzen 7 Pro 4750U is this generation's flagship, proudly sporting eight CPU cores and 16 threads, double that of the previous flagship.
 The Ryzen 5 Pro 4650U comes equipped with two more cores in comparison to the Ryzen 5 Pro 3500U.
+The Ryzen 3 Pro 4450U didn't receive any core upgrades, but now enjoys SMT (simultaneous multithreading).

 Besides the obvious core upgrades, the Ryzen Pro 4000-series also arrives with more cache.
 The base configuration starts at 6MB and goes up to 12MB, while the previous generation of processors was limited to 6MB across the board.